anmol-c03/TextFusion-Unifying-handwritten-printed-and-table-extraction/Readme.md

 # Document OCR Pipeline

-A comprehensive document OCR pipeline that combines document layout analysis, text detection, text recognition, and text correction to extract text from documents containing both printed and handwritten text.
+A comprehensive document OCR pipeline that  extacts everything from the given document independent of layout and structure.
+It combines document layout analysis, text detection, text recognition, and text correction to extract text as well as tables from documents containing both printed and handwritten text.
+This project implements modular approach such that it can be used with minimum compute time and resources.

 ## Features